DRY Kubernetes manifests with Kustomize

 • It then transforms the input manifests based on its configuration and output the result

-• Kustomize configurations are defined inside the kustomization.yml file
+• Kustomize configurations are defined inside the 'kustomization.yaml' file

-• On the Kustomization file page, you will find infos about the format and syntax of the kustomization.yml file and detailed explanations on every fields it supports
+• You will find information about the format and syntax of the 'kustomization.yaml' file and detailed explanations on every fields it supports, in the Kustomization file page.

 Example: Kustomizing Kubernetes deployment manifest